Doomsdayrs/Jikan4java/README.md

 To add to your project, head over to https://jitpack.io/#Doomsdayrs/Jikan4java and select the method you need to use!

-**ALERT**: Connection classes are obsolete in the next version, do not use them.
+**ALERT**: Connection classes are obsolete do not use them.

 ## Capabilities
-- Everything except the below
-  - New things from v3.3
+- Everything as detailed from [Here](https://jikan.docs.apiary.io/#)
 ## Basic documentation
-For the next version [Here](https://github.com/Doomsdayrs/Jikan4java/blob/master/Documentation.md)
+[Here](https://github.com/Doomsdayrs/Jikan4java/blob/master/Documentation.md)

 Previous versions do not have such documentation

-oh and remember i rarely test the methods~
+oh and remember i rarely test the methods~ So ill just pump out new versions for the smallest error

 ## Known issues
 - API issue of user object being returned as an array list when empty.
 Future update of api will let me return Related fields back to normal